 When the world tells us that itās okay to play with the lion because it wonāt hurt us, we have to keep our sane minds and remember itās still a lion, no matter what weāre being told.

-The world will tell us that dangerous things that turn us away from Christ are OK, but we have to keep our eyes on God to keep seeing those things for the truth of what they really are.
+The world will tell us that dangerous things that turn us away from Christ are okay, but we have to keep our eyes on God to keep seeing those things for the truth of what they really are.

 4. Beware of slippery slopes